martosah/Employee-Onboarding-Tracker-Contoso/03-Roles-in-the-Solution/README.md

 ## 6. Reporting Manager

 The new hire's direct line manager.
-Reviews their team's onboarding progress, owns the 30/60/90-day probation milestones, conducts probation check-ins, and records the final probation outcome at Day 90.
+Reviews their team's onboarding progress.

 ---